Kenya launches probe into sex abuse claims at UK tea firms

 The documentary broadcast this week caused an uproar in Kenya, one of the world's biggest tea exporters.

-The National Assembly's deputy speaker Gladys Shollei ordered a committee to get to the bottom of the allegations and file a report in two weeks.
+The National Assembly's deputy speaker Gladys Shollei on Tuesday ordered a parliamentary committee to get to the bottom of the allegations and file a report in two weeks.

 The documentary focused on a Kenyan plantation that at the time was owned by UK household goods giant Unilever, and another owned by the tea group James Finlay & Co.